Easy Vanilla Extract - Make it Yourself!

 - Strain your extract into your easy to use bottles using your cheesecloth, coffee filter, or strainer.
 If you do not have container for regular use, you can find one or more here or on Amazon.

-You can continue to store your vanilla extract for up to 6 months allowing it to become stronger.
-After this period of time - it is a good idea to strain out and replace the vanilla bean skins to ensure continued quality.
-When you pour some of the extract out, simply replace it with more vodka.
-Always make sure your beans remain covered with vodka.
+You an continue to store your vanilla extract for up to 6 months allowing it to become stronger.
+After this period of time - it is a good idea to strain out any remaining particles and replace the vanilla bean skins to ensure continued quality rich taste.

-Now you can re-use the vanilla skins to make Vanilla Sugar!
+Now that your vanilla skins and caviar have served their initial purpose, you can re-use the vanilla skins one more time to make Vanilla Sugar!